How might climate change affect the distribution, frequency and intensity of tropical storms?

 Global temperatures are expected to increase as a result of climate change.
 This means that more of the world’s oceans could be above 27 °C, so more places in the world may experience tropical storms.

-Higher temperatures also mean higher intensity tropical storms with higher wind speeds, meaning they could cause more damage.
-Also, there is evidence that extra water vapour in the atmosphere is making storms wetter.
-During the past 25 years, satellites have measured a 4 percent rise in water vapour in the air.
+Higher temperatures also mean higher-intensity tropical storms with higher wind speeds, which could cause more damage.
+Also, there is evidence that extra water vapour in the atmosphere makes storms wetter.
+During the past 25 years, satellites have measured a 4 per cent rise in water vapour in the air.

 Use the images below to explore related GeoTopics.